metalbear-co/mirrord.dev/content/docs/using-mirrord/wsl/index.md

 [how to use WSL with Intellij](https://www.jetbrains.com/help/idea/how-to-use-wsl-development-environment-in-product.html).

-Open the Jetbrains IDE you have installed on Windows (the mirrord plugin is available for every Jetbrains IDE, in this tutorial we’ll show screen caps from Intellij Idea Ultimate, but that’s **not** a requirement).
+Open the Jetbrains IDE you have installed on Windows (the mirrord plugin is available for every Jetbrains IDE.
+In this tutorial we’ll show screen caps from Intellij Idea Ultimate, but that’s **not** a requirement).

 {{<figure src="./images/intellij-new-window.png" alt="IntelliJ IDEA new window" class="bg-white center">}}